Is It Time To Introduce My Puppy To Swimming Or Water Activities?

 Playing with water toys

 In addition to swimming, playing with water toys can further enhance your puppy's water activities.
 Floating toys or balls can be a great way to engage and motivate your puppy to swim.
 Toss the toys into the water and encourage your puppy to retrieve them.
-This not only provides mental stimulation but also enhances their swimming skills and reinforces their obedience training.
+This not only provides mental stimulation but also enhances their swimming and reinforces their obedience training.
 Just make sure to choose toys that are safe for your puppy and won't damage their teeth or pose a choking hazard.
 Always supervise your puppy when playing with water toys to prevent accidents.

 Recognizing Signs of Discomfort or Fear in Your Puppy